silnrsi/grcompiler/README.md

     is built.
 You may need to modify the file names for the icu/bin/*.dll files in makefile.mak since the file names include the version number of icu.
     - The icu project only supplies release versions of the binaries.
-So, to build a debug version of grcompiler, icu binaries have to be built from source and makefile.mak adjusted to use them.
+So, when building a debug version of grcompiler, it is linked to release versions of the ICU dlls.
+To link to debug versions instead, icu binaries have to be built from source and makefile.mak adjusted to use them.
 In the icu source, there is a VisualStudio file in the source\allinone directory that can be used to build the binaries.
 The "common" project is the one to build.
     Good luck!